mlangumier/spring-boot-fcc/README.md

 This project follows the tutorial from [FreeCodeCamp.org on Youtube](https://www.youtube.com/watch?v=31KTdfRH6nY&t=288s), where we'll be able to note our running sessions.

+Other projects ideas can be found on the official [Spring.io](https://spring.io/projects/spring-boot) website.

 ## Start server

 Can run the project with VsCode (icon "play") or in terminal with Maven by typing `./mvnw spring-boot:run`

 Can change the server port in `/ressources/application.properties`